erroronline1/qualitymanagement/readme.md

 ## stocklist.py
 ![python stocklist translator](assets/py_stocklist.png)
-the script translates a dump from the erp-software and makes it accessible and searchable for all employees using the assistant hence optimizing dialogue with inventory control. you will have to customize the json-setup-file and probably compile the python code to an executable that suits your operating system.
+the script translates a dump from the erp-software and makes it accessible and searchable for all employees using the assistant hence optimizing dialogue with inventory control. you will have to customize the json-setup-file and probably compile the python code to an executable that suits your operating system. as of december 2022 this script can either be used on its own or ad a module within the (compiled) assistant. in the latter case the setup has to be done within the modules data-file.

 also this script has a function to split the data by given column values. this might help e.g. in case of annual stocktaking. this is not related to quality management in the first place but can come in handy and since the same source has to be processed by the same rules, why the heck not?